 Hours: Tue-Fri 5:30pm-11:30pm, Sat 12pm-3pm & 5:30pm-11:30pm, Sun 12pm-10pm

 10. Mr Wong

-Think of every type of dim sum filling you could imagine, accompanied by all your favourite asian delicacies at a top notch location and you’ve got Merivale’s Mr Wong.
+When it comes to fun restaurants, Sydney has a huge amount of options to choose from.
+However, it’s hard to look past Mr Wong.
+Think of every type of dim sum filling you could imagine, accompanied by all your favourite asian delicacies at a top notch location and you’ve got another of Merivale’s restaurants in Sydney, Mr Wong.
 From duck spring rolls to crispy eggplant to wok fried Hong Kong rice noodles, you can travel the around the entire region of Southern China in an evening, all with unparalleled service in an intimate jazz setting.

 The authentic Japanese dining experience offered by Sasaki is a recent opening and is definitely one of the cool restaurants in Sydney to put in your calendar.
 Owner and head chef Yu Sasaki, pays homage to his hometown of Shimane and takes inspiration from his mother’s home cooking to provide a Japanese night out like no other.

 Address: 102/21 Alberta Street, Sydney NSW 2000

 Hours: Mon-Sat 5:30pm-10:30pm

 12. LP’s Quality Meats